sdcnku/micropython/docs/openmvcam/tutorial/openmvide_overview.rst

 viewer:

     *
+        The ``Reocord`` button on the top right-hand corner of OpenMV IDE records whatever is in the frame buffer.
+Use it to quickly make videos of what your OpenMV Cam sees.
+Note that recording works by recording whatever is in OpenMV IDE's frame buffer at 30 FPS.
+However, the frame buffer may be updating faster or slower than this depending on the application.
+Anyway, after the recording is complete OpenMV IDE will use FFMPEG to transcode the recording to whatever file format you want for sharing.

+    *
         The ``Zoom`` button on the top right-hand corner of OpenMV IDE controls the zoom-to-fit feature for the frame buffer viewer.
 Enable or disable the feature as your please.